Help Identify the Next Bishop of Chelmsford

 On 12 April 2020 Bishop Stephen Cottrell left his role of Bishop of Chelmsford after nearly a decade in post.
 On 9 July he became the Archbishop of York.

-We thank him for his huge contribution to our diocese and we will be praying for him and his wife Rebecca as they embark on a new chapter in their ministry.
+We thank him for his huge contribution to our diocese and we pray for him and his wife Rebecca as they embark on a new chapter in their ministry.

 The process is now well underway to discern who God is calling to be the next Bishop of Chelmsford.